ISO 15118: Plug & Charge

-The user-convenient and secure Plug & Charge feature envisioned with ISO 15118 enables an electric vehicle to automatically identify and authorize itself to a compatible charging station on behalf of the driver, to receive energy for recharging its battery.
-The only action required by the driver is to plug the charging cable into the EV and/or charging station, because the car and the charger identify themselves to each other by exchanging certificates which were provided beforehand via a certificate pool to facilitate payment.
-An open test system was started in November 2021.
+The Plug & Charge feature envisioned by ISO 15118 enables an electric vehicle to automatically identify and authorize itself to a compatible charging station.
+This makes it convenient for the driver, to receive energy for recharging the vehicle's battery.
+The only action required by the driver is to plug the charging cable into the EV and/or charging station, because the car and the station identify each other by exchanging public key certificates to facilitate payment.

+An open test system accessible through the internet was launched in November 2021.
 The proposed standard can be used for both wired (AC and DC charging) and wireless charging for electric vehicles.

-Some EV cars support the Plug & Charge standard, including the model year 2021 Porsche Taycan, Mercedes-Benz EQS, Lucid Air, and Ford Mustang Mach-E. Model year 2024 support includes BMW i4, i5, i7, iX, Ioniq 5(2025) and Hyundai Ioniq 6.
+Some 2021 model year EVs support the Plug & Charge standard, including the Audi e-tron GT quattro, Audi RS e-tron GT, Porsche Taycan, Mercedes-Benz EQS, Lucid Air, and Ford Mustang Mach-E. Model year 2024 EVs include most Audi models, BMW i4, BMW i5, BMW i7, BMW iX, Hyundai Ioniq 5 and Hyundai Ioniq 6.

-Other electric vehicles could possibly be updated to support the standard, including the Volkswagen ID.4.
+Other manufacturers such as Volkswagen updated their ID family vehicles (such as the ID.4 and the ID.5) to support Plug & Charge.
 Some cars need hardware updates.

 All Tesla vehicles since 2012 (before the release of ISO 15118-2 in 2014) have a proprietary version of Plug & Charge.
 Other proprietary solutions exist, such as those developed by Paua.

-Besides Tesla, alternatives to Plug & Charge exist including "AutoCharge" based on DIN Spec 70121 (Combined Charging System - CCS) using the car's fixed MAC address.
+Besides Tesla, alternatives to Plug & Charge exist including "Autocharge", which is based on DIN Spec 70121 (Combined Charging System - CCS) using the car's fixed MAC address.
 For the end-user, the functionality is similar but tied to the specific operator and their charging rates.
-Autocharge has been used for many years i.e. at the charging stations of Fastned.
-In the market, Autocharge is considered a less secure mechanism than Plug & Charge because the missing certificate chain.
+Autocharge has been used for many years i.e. at the charging stations of Fastned and lately of Voltrelli.
+In the market, Autocharge is considered a less secure mechanism than Plug & Charge because of the missing certificate chain.
 Cars from the Volkswagen Group even have had a software update to 'break' this functionality.
-While Autocharge worked flawlessly at the launch of the ID.3 model, Volkswagen switched to variable MAC addresses and therefore these cars cannot be used anymore to enable AutoCharge.
+While Autocharge worked flawlessly at the launch of the ID.3 model, Volkswagen switched to variable MAC addresses and therefore these cars can no longer be used with Autocharge.
 Some say this is for commercial reasons because the Volkswagen Group heavily invested in Plug & Charge.
-If Autocharge would become a big success then the need for the development of Plug&Charge would be minimized.
+If Autocharge would become a big success then the need for the development of Plug & Charge would be minimized.